gbrault/gattclient/README.md

 # gattclient
-A gatt client, based on bluez stack -- just using socket
+A gatt client, based on bluez stack -- just using socket [How to use Gatt Client] to see client features

 # context
 Bluez is one of the bluetooth stack for linux.
 I was looking for a gatt client to make some testing for ble.